naturalis/HTS-barcode-checker/README.md

 Installation instructions
 -------------------------

-For command-line usage, the Python script _HTS-barcode-checker_ is provided in the src folder.
+**Simple:** For command-line usage, the Python script _HTS-barcode-checker_ is provided in the src folder.
 Assuming the dependencies (listed below) are satisfied, there are no installation steps, the script can simply be run 'as is'.

-To install the pipeline as a locally-hosted web application, in addition to satisfying the dependencies listed below, the Perl script _HTS-barcode-checker.cgi_ must be placed in a location where it is executable as a CGI script.
+**Advanced:** To install the pipeline as a locally-hosted web application, in addition to satisfying the dependencies listed below, the following steps must be taken:

+* Install the CPAN module Text::CSV.
+* Place the Perl script _HTS-barcode-checker.cgi_ in a location where it is executable as a CGI script.
+* Place the Python script _HTS-barcode-checker_ in a location where it can be executed by the web server process.
+* Place the default CITES CSV database _data/CITES\_db.csv_ in a location where it is readable by the web server process.

 Given the number of different web server configurations that exist it is best to consult your local system administrator if you don't know how to do this.

 Dependencies
 ------------